The wine list at Swinton Park offers an extensive range of wines, both in terms of grape and region, including a good selection of wines by the glass.

 As we move from the late summer days of September into the misty autumn and snowy winter; as the foraged sauces move from fresh redcurrants, through bramble jus, to wild mushrooms and as the birds become more intensely flavoured and are joined by venison; more robust wines come into play.
 Syrah from the Northern Rhone, or from the cooler parts of the New World such as western Victoria, offers a lifted, peppery quality and a fresher palate which is much more appropriate to game than jammy Shiraz.
 From Faugeres we have a Syrah with a dash of leathery Mourvedre, perfect as the nights draw in; while our Brunello di Montalcino from Tuscany balances autumn fruits with some tobacco and clove spice.

-David is also running a series of Wine Appreciation Lunches through the year which provide an opportunity to try some new wines and discuss topical issues in the wine world.
+We also run a series of Wine Appreciation Lunches through the year which provide an opportunity to try some new wines and discuss topical issues in the wine world.
 Each lunch has a theme and includes a tasting followed by a two course lunch.
 Full details of these and other themed lunch and dining experiences can be found on our Themed Lunch and Dining Experiences page.

 Book Accommodation Online Now